-Or

-Has been validly baptised in a separated ecclesial community and subsequently received into full communion with the Catholic Church by the Right of Reception of Baptised Christians into the Full Communion of the Catholic Church.
-Written evidence of their baptism and reception into full communion with the Catholic Church can be obtained by recourse to the Register of Receptions, or in some cases, a subsection of the Baptismal Registers of the church in which the Rite of Reception took place (Cf. Rite of Christian Initiation, 399).

-Written Evidence of Baptism

-The Governing bodies/Board of Directors of Catholic schools will require written evidence in the form of a Certificate of Baptism or Certificate of Reception before applications for school places can be considered for categories of "Baptised Catholics".
+Written Evidence of Baptism The Governing bodies/Board of Directors of Catholic schools will require written evidence in the form of a Certificate of Baptism or Certificate of Reception before applications for school places can be considered for categories of "Baptised Catholics".
 A Certificate of Baptism or Reception is to include: the full name, date of birth, date of baptism or reception, and parent(s) name(s).
 The certificate must also show that it is copied from the records kept by the place of baptism or reception.
 Those who would have difficulty obtaining written evidence of baptism for a good reason, may still be considered as baptised Catholics but only after they have been referred to their parish priest who, after consulting the Vicar General, will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the law of the Church.
 Those who would be considered to have good reason for not obtaining written evidence would include those who cannot contact the place of baptism due to persecution or fear, the destruction of the church and the original records, or where baptism was administered validly but not in the Parish church where records are kept.
 Governors/Board of Directors' may request extra supporting information when the written documents that are produced do not clarify the fact that a person was baptised or received into the Catholic Church, (i.e. where the name and address of the Church is not on the certificate or where the name of the Church does not state whether it is a Catholic Church or not.)

-Transfer from Primary to Secondary School in September 2016
+Transfer from Primary to Secondary

+School in September 2017

+Section 2

-Section 2 Transfer from Primary to Secondary School in September 2016
+Transfer from Primary to Secondary School in September 2017

-Information for parents/carers of children born between 1 September 2004 and 31 August 2005 transferring to secondary schools in September 2016.
+Information for parents/carers of children born between 1 September 2005 and 31 August 2006 transferring to secondary schools in September 2017.

 Timetable for moving onto secondary school

+When What happens?